QianleLi/EE551-Python-Programming/Notes.md

 d["mpilgrim"]  #Error, input a value cannot get a key d["database"] = "pubs"   #Modify an existing value,You can not have duplicate keys in a dictionary.
-Assigning a value to an existing key will wipe out the old value. d["uid"] = "sa"      #Add a pair of key and value
+Assigning a value to an existing key will wipe out the old value. d["uid"] = "sa"      #Add a pair of key and value d.get(key, default=None)   #get the value of the key, if there is no such a key in the dict, return the default value.

 d = {}
 d["key"] = "value"